-Eons ago the river Piave carved an elegant escarpment from the limestone foothills of the Alps and the best Prosecco is cultivated on these steep, south-facing slopes.
-Unlike Champagne, Prosecco is fermented in a tank and was traditionally vinified leaving a hint of residual sugar.
+Eons ago the river Piave carved an elegant escarpment from the limestone foothills of the Dolomites.
+The finest Prosecco vineyards are to be found on these steep, south-facing slopes.
+Unlike Champagne, Prosecco is fermented in tank and was traditionally vinified with a hint of residual sugar.
 A century ago life here was hard; sparkling wine was a great luxury and sweet sparkling wine was the height of a fashion that was creeping slowly eastwards from Asti.

-Tastes have changed but even today sugar levels regularly top 10 grams per litre.
-The majority of Prosecco sold is not of DOCG status and is produced from vineyards grown on the plains to the south.
-Paolo Zucchetto and his son, Carlo, a farm just 5.5 ha of vineyards (Prosecco is also the name of the grape) in the heart of the Valdobbiadene DOCG and also have holdings in the prestigious Cartizze zone.
-The Extra Dry is the sweeter of the two (we’re in Italy) but I prefer the Puro Fol sourced from a single vineyard and fermented almost to dryness.
-There’s an engaging nose of melon and quince and a sophisticated twist of austerity on the finish.
+Tastes have changed but even today sugar levels regularly top 10 grams per litre and so the bone-dry stuff from Zucchetto is a wonderful break with tradition.
+The vast majority of Prosecco is humble DOC status and is produced from vineyards grown on plains far to the south.
+Paolo Zucchetto and his son, Carlo, farm just 5.5 ha of vineyards in the heart of the Valdobbiadene DOCG and also have holdings in the prestigious Cartizze Cru.
+The Extra Dry is the sweeter of the two (we’re in Italy) but only just.
+Puro Fol, sourced from a single vineyard and fermented almost to dryness, is the pick of the bunch although there’s a terribly trendy Col Fondo should the mood take you.
+All his wines sport an engaging nose of melon and quince and a sophisticated twist of lemon acidity on the finish.